PJ Dick Innovation Fund Project Grant: Unmapping State Monocultures

 Collaborators:

-This research and design project begins on the edge of a disappearing lake, in a border valley shaped by salt, birds, earthworms, and the long afterlife of forced displacement.
-At its center is a timber-frame shelter built in the 1920s by the League of Nations, part of a vast refugee resettlement program that followed the 1923 population exchange between Greece and Türkiye.
-Designed by Bauhaus architect Fred Forbát and contractor Adolf Sommerfeld, the structure stands today in the village of Mikrokampos—one of many settlements established across former wetlands and swamps, drained to accommodate a vision of nation-building through demographic engineering and monoculture farming.
+Unmapping State Monocultures begins at the edge of a shrinking hypersaline lake in southern Macedonia, in a border valley shaped by salt, migratory birds, exhausted soils, and the long afterlife of forced displacement.
+At its centre stands a timber-frame shelter built in the 1920s as part of the League of Nations’ refugee resettlement programme following the 1923 population exchange between Greece and Türkiye.
+Designed by Bauhaus architect Fred Forbát and erected by German contractors, the structure survives today in the village of Mikrokampos—one of hundreds of settlements imposed onto drained wetlands and former swamps through a programme of agrarian colonisation and monoculture farming.

-The shelter is one of the few remaining examples from this period.
-Reactivated through this project, it becomes a site of public engagement—hosting workshops, discussions, and ecological interventions that gather residents, activists, students, and visitors around the shared urgencies of displacement, depopulation, and drought in the southeastern Balkans.
+The shelter is among the few remaining examples of this humanitarian architecture.
+Reactivated through the project, it becomes a public platform: a site for workshops, conversations, field walks, and ecological interventions that bring together residents, farmers, students, researchers, and cultural practitioners to address the intertwined legacies of displacement, depopulation, and drought in the southeastern Balkans.

 Image: A village of shelters designed by Fred Forbát for Danziger Hoch- und Tiefbaugesellschaft mbH, Central Macedonia, circa 1925.
 Dokumente aus dem Bauhaus-Archiv Berlin, Band 5 hg.
 Bauhaus-Archiv Berlin.